FFSVC/FFSVC2022_Baseline_System/README.md

 ### Step 3.
 Training Far-field model  (finetuning with Vox2dev and FFSVC2020 data)

-Modify the training dir as "./data/FFSVC2022/Vox2dev_FFSVC22/" and valuation dir as "./data/FFSVC2022/dev/"
+Modify the training dir as "./data/FFSVC2022/Vox2dev_FFSVC22/" and valuation dir as "./data/FFSVC2022/dev/" before finetuning.

+(if you have download pre-trained model, please put the model into the "save_dir" (in config file) and change the "start_epoch" as 38 (resnet pre-trained model)  the and running：

 ```shell
 python trian.py &